-In our shifting world, fear of missing out (FOMO) is one of the main drivers behind increasingly frantic consumption of news, social media and podcasts worldwide.
+In our shifting world, fear of missing out (FOMO) is one of the main drivers behind the increasingly frantic consumption of news, social media, and podcasts worldwide.
 However, all these channels offer catch-up options, as their content remains available for access by late-comers.

 But the no-recording policy implemented by Clubhouse ratchets FOMO up to unparalleled levels: miss out on a comment, and it’s gone forever.
 This keeps users popping in and out of its rooms all day, as its discreet ears-only format fits invisibly into multi-tasking routines.

 Is it really worth joining Clubhouse?